The Town Hall is situated on the south side of the Market Square. It was first built in 1761 and extensively remodelled and extended in 1879.

 The Court Room

-The Court Room was used as the Town’s magistrates court until 1979, when it was remodelled.
+The Court Room was used as the Town’s magistrates' court until 1979, when it was remodelled.
 The room is approx. 10m x 8m and is suitable for a bar and reception when used in conjunction with the Assembly Room.
-It will seat approximately 60 people.
+It will seat approximately 60 people theatre style seated/standing.

 The Scrivener Room

 This room was created in the 1990s following renovation work on the first floor, and adjoins the Court Room.
 Its size is approx. 8m x 5m and it is suitable for talks and slideshows.
-It will seat approx. 50 people.
-This room is not available for hire at the moment.
+It will seat approx. 35 people theatre style seated/standing.

 The Committee Room

 The Committee Room is on the ground floor and incorporates a bar and a small kitchen.
-It is approx. 8m x 5m and will seat about 40 people and because of its location it is particularly suitable for small events open to the public.
+It is approx. 8m x 5m and will seat 35 people theatre style seated/standing.
+Because of its location it is particularly suitable for small events open to the public.
 It also works as a small conference room with its own newly refurbished kitchen.